Amadeus Cho: Marvel NOW!

-In Savage Wolverine, Amadeus Cho appears on an island in the Savage Land where he stops a fight between Wolverine and a tribe of Neanderthals after one of them kills Shanna the She-Devil.
+In Savage Wolverine, Amadeus Cho appears on an island in the Savage Land, where he stops a fight between Wolverine and a tribe of Neanderthals after one of them kills Shanna the She-Devil.
 He convinces them that he is their god and that they must help save Shanna's life.
 Using the lifeblood of a Man-Thing, the Neanderthal tribe resurrect Shanna.
 Amadeus tells Shanna what the Neanderthal natives had explained to him: the machine powering the damping field was also powering a prison, one holding an ancient hostile alien presence.
 Realizing that Wolverine would be releasing this creature, Shanna races to stop him.
 She arrives in time with Amadeus behind her and stops Wolverine.
 Hulk appears before them, however, and quickly starts a scuffle with Wolverine in which the machine is damaged anyway.

 Following an eight-month time skip in the Time Runs Out storyline, Amadeus joins the Illuminati.
 He is captured by a joint S.H.I.E.L.D./Avengers task force led by Susan Storm.

 The Totally Awesome Hulk

 Eight months after the Secret Wars storyline, Amadeus becomes the Hulk after absorbing Bruce Banner's gamma energy to stop a nuclear meltdown.
 With the help of Maddy, whom he reunited with off-panel, he starts hunting dangerous monsters that are loose on Earth, but is criticized for his irresponsible approach.
 He encounters She-Hulk and the second Spider-Man who aid him in the battle against the various monsters and Lady Hellbender.
-Amadeus is eventually captured by Lady Hellbender.
+Amadeus is eventually captured by Hellbender.
 With the help of Maddy, She-Hulk breaches Hellbender's ship, releasing the horde of monsters.
 Amadeus and She-Hulk defeat the monsters.
 Later, Amadeus begins having "blackouts" and strange dreams about his parents' death.
 After an argument with Maddy, who fears that Amadeus' Hulk is starting to be like Banner's Hulk, he wanders through the desert until he encounters the Enchantress, who manipulates him into helping her take over the Ten Realms.
 He is found by Maddy when Thor arrives.
 After a brief battle, Maddy convinces Thor that Amadeus is innocent.
 They go to Iceland where Thor reveals that Hulk had stolen a supply of uru and given it to the Enchantress and her partner Malekith the Accursed.
 Upon finding her, Thor and Hulk battle her army.
 At first, Amadeus tries to keep himself out of the fight, fearing he might lose control again, until Maddy gives him a pep talk.
 He transforms into Hulk and defeats Enchantress.
 Thor then defeats her army and gives the uru back to the dwarfs.

 While in Manhattan, Amadeus meets Old Man Logan, who initially mistakes him for Bruce Banner.
 Old Man Logan notices the difference and leaves as he is too old to fight Amadeus' Hulk form.